TheLacus/daggerfall-unity-mods/Addons/RealGrass/ReadMe.txt

 -------------------------------------------------------------------------------------------------
 Unreleased
 * Improved proportions and scale for grass details when 'Realistic' option is enabled.
+* Changes to featured grass plants with 'Realistic' option.

 2.3.1
 * Fixed exception thrown in editor mode.